eric-s-s/dice-tables/README.md

 added in this version - StrongDie.get_original, .get_multiplier

-DiceTable is a LongIntTable that keeps a list of all the Die objects that have been added and removed using the add_die and remove_die methods.
+DiceTable is a AdditiveEvents that keeps a list of all the Die objects that have been added and removed using the add_die and remove_die methods.

 ```